 Although Dapel had studied English and French, as well as her native German, she had not been exposed to the community’s second language Spanish.
 After her first trip to Mexico to help lead the three-month Vajrasattva retreat there in 2012, it became clear to her the Dharmadatta community was in a position to offer service in the Spanish-speaking world, and she at last began undertaking serious study of Spanish language.
 Since then, she has become increasingly fluent and now leads practice sessions in Spanish.

-She is currently in Spain, to serve in various Dharma activities and engage in strict personal retreat.
+She is currently living in Switzerland, serving in various Dharma activities and engaging in personal meditation retreat.